kundeng/roocode-workspace/README.md

 # roocode-workspace
 The roocode-workspace repository is a powerful and flexible workspace template designed specifically for developers using Roo Code.
 It provides an optimized environment to streamline project development through SPARC orchestration and AI-assisted workflows in Visual Studio Code (VS Code).

 This repository introduces enhanced modes that make it easier to develop, manage, and maintain your projects efficiently.
 By leveraging persistent project context and fine-tuned mode interactions, it minimizes token consumption while maximizing productivity.
-The result is a smoother, more cohesive development experience tailored to modern AI-driven workflows.

-Building upon the foundational concepts of the Roo Code Memory Bank, roocode-workspace takes the next step by integrating a more advanced system of modes.
-These modes are designed to ensure that your AI assistant maintains a deep understanding of your project across sessions, even after interruptions or context resets.

-Whether you're working on small-scale applications or large, complex systems, roocode-workspace empowers you with tools to:
-- Maintain continuity in your development process.
-- Optimize interactions with AI tools for better results.
-- Reduce repetitive tasks and focus on building impactful solutions.
+**In short, this repository combines RooFlow's memory bank + RooFlow's boomerang mode + SPARC Orchestration modes (including memory bank).**

 ---